lammps/lammps/doc/src/lattice.rst

 The *triclinic/general* option specifies that the defined lattice is for use with a general triclinic simulation box, as opposed to an orthogonal or restricted triclinic box.
 The :doc:`Howto triclinic
-<Howto_triclnic>` doc page explains all 3 kinds of simluation boxes
+<Howto_triclinic>` doc page explains all 3 kinds of simluation boxes
 LAMMPS supports.

 If this option is specified, a *custom* lattice style must be used.